-For decades, many parents with autistic children have wanted to know why their child has autism and they wanted some thing to blame for the condition.
+For decades, many parents with autistic children have wanted to know why their child has autism and they wanted something to blame for the condition.
 This has lead to vaccines being blamed, which many studies have shown is not true, and even other drugs such as antibiotics.

 I previously wrote a blog post on this topic, describing the some of the first new findings of genetic reasons, DNA changes, that impact genes encoding for proteins that are important to the normal function of neurons (neural cells) in our brains.
 This has come about largely because of our ability to now completely read the entire genomic DNA sequence of a patient.
 Children with autism, and also the genomic DNA sequences of their parents.

 This is possible because, for just hundreds of dollars, we can sequence 6-billion bases of anyone's genomic DNA.
 (3-billion DNA bases from Mom and 3-billion from Dad.)
 Studies of hundreds of volunteer Families have revealed that autistic children often have defective genes required for neuron communication, and also that their DNA base changes are often not inherited directly from their parents.
-The DNA base change has occurred as a typical DNA error during production of sperm or oocytes or during fertilization or very early in the embryo's growth.
+The DNA base change has occurred as a typical DNA error during the production of sperm or oocytes or during fertilization or very early in the embryo's growth.
 Thus these changes are long before immunization and they are changes to DNA sequence for genes that happen to be important for neurons to communicate and connect in the brain.

 This insight into autism is important, because just as for many other diseases with genetic causes, like Retinitis Pigmentosa (blinding eye diseases), different persons with autism can have different genes with different unique changes to the DNA.
 These differences can mean that different kinds of treatments may need to be developed for different individuals.
 There will not be one drug, therapy or diet that improves the condition in every autistic child.
 It also means that some autism will require dramatic interventions to correct the problem in neural functions.
 Interventions like gene therapy.